gr2m/github-project/README.md

       </td>
       <td>

-Customize how field names are matched with the values provided in `options.fields`.
+Customize how field options are matched with the field values set in `project.items.add()` or `project.items.update*()` methods.
 The function accepts two arguments:

 1. `fieldOptionValue`
 2. `userValue`